sparkflows/sparkflows-docs/docs/installation/installation/docker-install-linux.rst

 Docker Installation Steps on Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sparkflows can be installed and run on Linux (Ubuntu, CentOS) using the Docker image from the Docker Hub.
+Sparkflows can be installed and run on Linux (Ubuntu, CentOS, RHEL) using the Docker image from the Docker Hub.

 Prerequisites